-- As seen in the previous table, each IPv6 module has an owner responsible for its content.
-It is up to the owner to decide which modification is needed or not within the module content.
-6DEPLOY partners using the IPv6 modules for their training sessions must perform updates beforehand.
-Then, they are requested to send all modifications that they have entered into a given module to its owner. - The following very important step consists of reviewing the modified modules.
+- The following very important step consists of reviewing the modified modules.
 Currently, every module has at least one (usually, two) reviewer.
-The reviewer's role is to check the consistency of the module as such and to insure the updates are correct. - Finally, when a module has been updated and reviewed, it is tagged and notated as such in the summary table where the status of all the modules is $recorded^2$.
+The reviewer's role is to check the consistency of the module and to ensure that the updates are correct. - Finally, when a module has been updated and reviewed, it is tagged and notated as such in the summary table where the status of all the modules is recorded3.